AfterShip/aftership-sdk-net/README.md

 Examples of code
 --------------

+	using System;
+	using Newtonsoft.Json;
+	using Aftership.Enums;
+	using System.Collections.Generic;
 	//Create an instance of ConnectionAPI using the token of the user ConnectionAPI connection = new ConnectionAPI("a61d6204-6477-???-93ec-????????");